Eden Review

 Trust, safety, and medical oversight

 Eden operates as a licensed telehealth platform serving all 50 states, with treatment requiring a clinician's prescription.
-There are no FDA warning letters on file for it, which is a positive baseline.
+It does, however, have an FDA warning letter on file — see the regulatory notice below.
 Our confidence in Eden is moderate rather than high: the program is real and verified live, but the limited public detail on its pharmacy partner and the recent drift in its published pricing keep it from earning top marks on transparency.
 You can read how we weigh these factors in our scoring methodology.

 The bottom line